Conveniently located 2 minutes from the Mass Pike,

-Ratio: 1 Teacher to 3 children (One additional educator for four- seven children)
+Ratio: 1 Teacher to 3 children (One additional educator for four- six children)

 Infants and young children learn about the world through touch, sight, sound, taste, and smell.
 They learn about relationships from how people touch and hold them, and from the tones of voice and facial expressions people use when caring for them.
 When babies have their needs met - being fed when hungry, comforted when

 crying, held and touched gently, and kept warm and dry - they begin to trust the adults that care for them.
 This early sense of trust will help them develop positive relationships for the rest of their lives.
 Young children also learn through play, and they thrive on repetition.
 The playful interactions we have with our children are not just fun.
 They are the foundation of future learning.
 These games can contribute to their brain and language development!